sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ## Project Structure

-Custom projects should have a dependency on the main OpenRemote repository (using a submodule as described below) and the following folder(s) should be used in a `myproject` folder:
+Custom projects should have a dependency on the main OpenRemote repository using a Git submodule as described below, and the following folder(s) should exist in your `myproject` folder:

 * `openremote` - Submodule of main OpenRemote repository, Git instructions below.